Church of St. Andrew and St. Paul

-The Church of Saint Andrew and St Paul is a Presbyterian church in downtown Montreal, Quebec, Canada.
+The Church of St. Andrew and St. Paul is a Presbyterian church in downtown Montreal, Quebec, Canada.
 It is located at 3415 Redpath Street, on the corner of Sherbrooke Street (Route 138).
 It is in close proximity to the Golden Square Mile, the Montreal Museum of Fine Arts, Concordia University (Sir George Williams Campus) as well as the Guy-Concordia Metro station.

 It is the regimental church of The Black Watch (Royal Highland Regiment) of Canada.

 This congregation is the 1918 merger of two congregations, both formed in the early years of the nineteenth century.

 History

 St. Andrew's Church

 The congregation formed in 1802 and was originally located on Notre-Dame Street.
 It was the second Presbyterian congregation in Montreal, the first having been the Scots Presbyterian Congregation of St. Gabriel Street Church, founded in 1787.

 In 1809, the first St. Andrew's Church was built on Saint Peter Street in Old Montreal and was also known as St. Peter's Street Church at the time.
 In 1820, it became closer connected with the Church of Scotland.
 The new Saint Andrew's Church building was built in 1851 on Beaver Hall Hill, at the corner of De la Gauchetière Street.
 It was inspired by the plans of the Salisbury Cathedral, and was known as the Scottish Cathedral.
 The cathedral burned to the ground in 1869 and was quickly rebuilt on the same location.

 In 1875, St. Andrew's remained out of the merger that joined Canadian Presbyterians; instead, remaining with the Church of Scotland until their merger with St. Paul's Church in 1918.
 In 1927, the former church was demolished to make place for the head office of Bell Canada on Beaver Hall Hill.